Bangkok: Cityscape

 Bangkok's districts often do not accurately represent the functional divisions of its neighbourhoods or land usage.
-Although urban planning policies date back to the commission of the "Litchfield Plan" in 1960, which set out strategies for land use, transportation and general infrastructure improvements, zoning regulations were not fully implemented until 1992.
-As a result, the city grew organically throughout the period of its rapid expansion, both horizontally as ribbon developments extended along newly built roads, and vertically, with increasing numbers of high rises and skyscrapers being built in commercial areas.
+Although urban planning policies date back to the commission of the Litchfield Plan in 1960, which set out strategies for land use, transportation, and general infrastructure improvements, zoning regulations were not fully implemented until 1992.
+As a result, the city grew organically throughout its rapid expansion, both horizontally as ribbon developments extended along newly built roads, and vertically, with increasing numbers of high rises and skyscrapers being built in commercial areas.

 The city has grown from its original centre along the river into a sprawling metropolis surrounded by swaths of suburban residential development extending north and south into neighbouring provinces.
-The highly populated and growing cities of Nonthaburi, Pak Kret, Rangsit and Samut Prakan are effectively now suburbs of Bangkok.
-Nevertheless, large agricultural areas remain within the city proper at its eastern and western fringes, and a small number of forest area is found within the city limits: 3887 rai, amounting to 0.4 percent of city area.
+The highly populated and growing cities of Nonthaburi, Pak Kret, Rangsit, and Samut Prakan are effectively now suburbs of Bangkok.
+Nevertheless, large agricultural areas remain within the city proper at its eastern and western fringes, and a small number of forest area is found within the city limits: 3887 rai, amounting to 0.4 per cent of the city area.
 Land use in the city consists of 23 percent residential use, 24 percent agriculture, and 30 percent used for commerce, industry, and government.
 The BMA's City Planning Department (CPD) is responsible for planning and shaping further development.
 It published master plan updates in 1999 and 2006, and a third revision is undergoing public hearings in 2012.

 Bangkok's historic centre remains the Rattanakosin Island in Phra Nakhon District.
 It is the site of the Grand Palace and the City Pillar Shrine, primary symbols of the city's founding, as well as important Buddhist temples.
 Phra Nakhon, along with the neighbouring Pom Prap Sattru Phai and Samphanthawong Districts, formed what was the city proper in the late 19th century.
 Many traditional neighbourhoods and markets are found here, including the Chinese settlement of Sampheng.
 The city was expanded toward Dusit District in the early 19th century, following King Chulalongkorn's relocation of the royal household to the new Dusit Palace.
-The buildings of the palace, including the neoclassical Ananta Samakhom Throne Hall, as well as the Royal Plaza and Ratchadamnoen Avenue which leads to it from the Grand Palace, reflect the heavy influence of European architecture at the time.
+The buildings of the palace, including the neoclassical Ananta Samakhom Throne Hall, as well as the Royal Plaza and Ratchadamnoen Avenue, which leads to it from the Grand Palace, reflect the heavy influence of European architecture at the time.
 Major government offices line the avenue, as does the Democracy Monument.
 The area is the site of the country's seat of power as well as the city's most popular tourist landmarks.